-- A. All postings must clearly identify the individual or group responsible for the information. - B. Any postings that do not align with the mission of North Central College and/or demeans any population will be denied posting approval unless the postings are part of an academic project or protected by academic freedom. - C. Postings of any kind are not permitted on windows, entry and exit doors, elevators or walls of any building (with the exception of residence hall postings approved by the Office of Residence Life) and may be removed. - D. Announcements and advertisements of any kind which are written with chalk, taped, or otherwise affixed on campus sidewalks without prior approval by the Office of Student Involvement are not permitted and will be removed. - E. Individuals and groups affiliated with the College may post approved and stamped announcements on College bulletin boards to advertise meetings, events, activities, and classes.
+- A. Individuals and groups affiliated with the College may post approved and stamped announcements on College bulletin boards to advertise meetings, events, activities, and classes.
 Unless otherwise noted, bulletin boards in academic buildings, the White Activities Center, Kaufman Dining Hall, and the Rolland Center Boilerhouse Café, are all open for this category of postings.
 For approval to post in residence halls, please contact the Office of Residence Life at (630) 637-5858.
 All postings must be approved and date stamped at the Harold and Eva White Activities Center's (WAC) front desk.
-Postings can only be posted for two weeks, unless approval is received from the Office of Student Involvement or Office of Residence Life. - F. Organizations or individuals not affiliated with the College may only post approved and datestamped materials in the following designated spots: the bulletin board in the White Activities Center main lobby, the designated board in the Rolland Center Boilerhouse Café, the bulletin board located in Kaufman Dining Hall entrance, and the designated bulletin board in the Larrance Academic Center stairwell.
+Postings can only be posted for two weeks, unless approval is received from the Office of Student Involvement or Office of Residence Life. - B. Organizations or individuals not affiliated with the College may only post approved and date-stamped materials in the following designated spots: the bulletin board in the White Activities Center main lobby, the designated board in the Rolland Center Boilerhouse Café, the bulletin board located in Kaufman Dining Hall entrance, and the designated bulletin board in the Larrance Academic Center stairwell.
 All postings must be approved and date stamped at the Harold and Eva White Activities Center's (WAC) front desk.
-Postings can only be posted for two weeks, unless approval is received from the Office of Student Involvement.
+Postings can only be posted for two weeks, unless approval is received from the Office of Student Involvement. - C. All postings must clearly identify the individual or group responsible for the information. - D. Any postings that do not align with the mission of North Central College and/or demeans any population will be denied posting approval unless the postings are part of an academic project or protected by academic freedom. - E. Postings of any kind are not permitted on windows, entry and exit doors, elevators or walls of any building (with the exception of residence hall postings approved by the Office of Residence Life) and may be removed. - F. Announcements and advertisements of any kind which are written with chalk, taped, or otherwise affixed on campus sidewalks without prior approval by the Office of Student Involvement are not permitted and will be removed.